-Do I need anything else to use cloth successfully?
+What do I need to use cloth successfully?

-Our standard nappy service includes all of the essentials, but a few simple accessories can help to make your cloth journey easier and more enjoyable.
+Our Cloth Starter Kits includes all of the essentials, but if you have already purchased your nappies separately, a few simple accessories can help to make your cloth journey easier and more enjoyable.

 - Biodegradable bamboo nappy liners

 - Snappi® nappy fasteners

 Little Beach Bums is an authorised retailer of Snappi® baby products and Ubbi® nappy pails.